fabioz/Pydev/README.markdown

 ------------

 Pydev is a plugin for Eclipse based IDEs, enabling you to do Python programming the proper way.
-In the humble opinion of the author of this document, it is simply _the_ best IDE for Python development.
+In the humble opinion of the author of this document, it is _the_ best IDE for Python development.

+Best of all: **it's free**!

-And thanks to Java and Eclipse it's cross-platform and encompasses a feature-rich base.
+And thanks to Java and Eclipse it is cross-platform and contains a slew of rich additional features.

-You can find out all about it by visiting the official [homepage](http://pydev.org).
+You can find out all about it, by visiting the official [homepage](http://pydev.org).

 Changes
 -------

-I've put up a page for documenting any changes from this fork in the [wiki](http://github.com/andreberg/Pydev/wiki/Changelog).
+I'll try to keep up with documenting any and all changes from this fork in the [wiki](http://github.com/andreberg/Pydev/wiki/Changelog).

 Building